maimas/mg-smartrent/README.md

 # mg-smartrent

-Configure your maven git repository since gradle is looking at the token from password section of the server

 # SmartRent Application Backend
  This is a backend of an application designed to report and review Renters, manage renting process, property and related issues, requests or offers.